-That’s what’s happening with data, predictive analytics and automation.
+That’s what’s happening with data, predictive analytics and programmatic.
 They don’t reinvent the wheel, they help the wheels run more smoothly on any terrain.

 Data and data analytics have been around long enough to fit comfortably into everyday language.
 But the way that talent acquisition uses those tools is about to change again.
 Data is complicated.
 It’s becoming less so.
 Analytics is great at pulling out what you need.
 It’s becoming more so.
 With automation, you can set the wheels in motion and let them find the best course based on facts, not guesswork.

 Analytics Knows What You Need

 The problem with all of that data has always been too much of a good thing.
 There are answers in data for myriad recruiter and HR problems if you know where and how to look for them.
 But they share space with data that doesn’t have a real place in your work sphere, at least not at the moment.
 That’s changing as new talent-focused analytics tools emerge.